kbknapp/blog-kbknapp-dev/posts/013_generically_bloated.md

 preconditions are met.
 This pattern is used heavily in the standard library and popular crates.

 However, when talking to a colleague recently they were unaware of this pattern (to be fair I wasn't fully aware of this pattern either until just a few years ago).
-This conversation made me wonder if there could be others who also haven't yet seen this pattern that can pretty big downstream affects!
+This conversation made me wonder if there are others who also haven't yet seen this method which can have pretty big downstream affects!

+# Prelude

+This post only addresses code bloat from generic functions, not generic structs.

 # Basics

 Let's start by just showing a basic set of generics in Rust, and why some problems pop up.

-When you use generic parameters in Rust, the compiler will actually just generate a copy of your code for each concrete type.
+When you use generic parameters in Rust, the compiler will actually generate a copy of your code for each concrete type it finds.
 For example:

 ```rust
 fn genric<T>(param: T) {